 Another visual detail that could be mentioned is that for the graphs and markers presenting actual financial changes, the designer applied green and red colors which are widely recognized as signs of positive and negative financial balance.
 Also, the list of popular categories supports the presentation of each particular category with both name and icon to enhance navigation and make interactions intuitive.

 Here’s a piece of animated interactions with the dashboard.
-Slight unobtrusive motion of the layout elements supports natural microinteractions.
+The slight unobtrusive motion of the layout elements supports natural microinteractions.
 When the graphs expand, the other blocks shrink naturally leaving the names of theme blocks visible and readable so that users could continue transitions easily.

 The other direction of the creative process was focused on the UI for a mobile app.
 While the dashboard is aimed at not only adding information but also presenting the results of its analysis, the mobile interface has the other core focus of functionality: first of all it is concentrated on having the user informed about the operation of the current day and enables to add new data in different environments and on the go.